broxus/octusbridge-solana-docs/programs/token_proxy.md

 2. `Token proxy` program calculates `Settings` PDA address and `Token Settings` PDA address, fetches it and gets `Guardian` account.
 3. `Token proxy` checks that `Token Proxy` program data owner or `Guardian` account is the signer of the transaction.
 4. If all is ok,`Token proxy` program disables `Emergency` account in `Token Settings` account.

+##### Update Fee

+1. Manager calls update fee of token in `Solana` `Token Proxy` program.
+2. `Token proxy` program calculates `Settings` PDA address and `Token Settings` PDA address, fetches it and gets `Manager` account.
+3. `Token proxy` checks that `Token Proxy` program data owner or `Manager` account is the signer of the transaction.
+4. If all is ok,`Token proxy` program updates fees settings in `Token Settings` account.

+##### Withdraw Ever Fee

+1. Manager calls withdraw ever fee token in `Solana` `Token Proxy` program.
+2. `Token proxy` program calculates `Settings` PDA address and `Token Settings` PDA address, fetches it and gets `Manager` account.
+3. `Token proxy` checks that `Token Proxy` program data owner or `Manager` account is the signer of the transaction.
+4. If all is ok,`Token proxy` program sends fees supply amount to managers' address and updates settings in `Token Settings` account.

+##### Withdraw Solana Fee

+1. Manager calls withdraw solana fee token in `Solana` `Token Proxy` program.
+2. `Token proxy` program calculates `Settings` PDA address and `Token Settings` PDA address, fetches it and gets `Manager` account.
+3. `Token proxy` checks that `Token Proxy` program data owner or `Manager` account is the signer of the transaction.
+4. If all is ok,`Token proxy` program sends fees supply amount to managers' address and updates settings in `Token Settings` account.

 #### Withdrawal account